cdot65/scm-config-clone/docs/user-guide/python/examples.md

 ```
 </div>

-After cloning, the CLI will append the results to `result.csv`.
+After cloning, the CLI will append the results to `result.csv` with details about each cloned object.

 **Combining Flags**: For a scenario where you want to exclude folders, run quietly, auto-approve, and create a report
 all at once: